naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Confused: Hey, the radio host told us to "Press L to Learn".
 What does that mean?

-Eris: But there is no L button.
+Eris: No idea, this car has no L button.

 Nadine Sad: Awww... it'll forever be a mystery...

-Scruffy: (eating funfetti chicken)
+Scruffy: (chewing on Funfetti chicken)

 Eris Annoyed: Hasn't those gotten bad by now?

-Scruffy: Not when they're injected with funfetti!
+Scruffy: Not when they're injected with Funfetti!

 Nadine Sad: ...

-Eris: Okay nevermind, I don't want to know anymore.
+Eris: Okay, never mind.
+I don't want to know anymore.

 Scruffy: I'm freaks.